 During these peaks, the monthly sunspot average rose to extremely high values and the ionosphere reflected higher frequencies than normal.
 At peaks in a large cycle, VHF transmission in the lower part of band is most likely for low latitude circuits around local noon during equinox periods of March and September.

 VHF can also be reflected from clouds of increased ionization in the E layer of the Ionosphere.
 Reflection of VHF can also occur during auroras, those beautiful light curtains that are caused by charged particles from the sun.
 This is associated with increased ionization in the E layer and this is what reflects the signals.
 The ionized trails left by meteors burning up during entry to earth atmosphere are also a way for reflecting VHF signal.
-As arrival of meteor showers is also normally a periodic occurrence, predictions for these periods is also often possible.
-More great information at fishing and boats.
+As arrival of meteor showers is also normally a periodic occurrence, predictions for these periods is also often possible and increased HF radio interference.
+More great information about boat radios and fishing and boats.